 2. Brooklyn Brewery

 Nothing’s better than pups and pints.
-The Brooklyn Brewery tasting room allows leashed dogs in their tasting room, so you can sample Brooklyn beer on tap with your pup at your side.
+Brooklyn Brewery allows leashed dogs in their tasting room, so you can sample Brooklyn beer on tap with your pup at your side.
 There’s no cover, no reservations, and plenty of tables to sit back and enjoy a free sample.
 Bring some water for your pooch because the beer is for humans only.

 3. Dog Park